 An example of driving for results is Ellen MacArthur.
 She grew up wanting to sail.
 Her dream was to voyage around the world, non-stop and on her own.
-It was clear from a young age that she was determined.
+It was clear that she was determined from a young age.
 For three years, she saved up her school lunch money to buy her first boat.
 At age 17, she sailed alone around Britain.

 Two years later, with no sponsorship and in a yacht she had prepared herself, she finished 17th in a single-handed race across the Atlantic, ahead of more experienced sailors.

 But with little money, would MacArthur realise her dream to sail alone around the world?
 Continue reading to find out.

 The first aspect underlying the drive for results is to finish what you start.

 There are many reasons why people need more time to finish their work.
 They may be juggling too many tasks and need better ways to delegate and focus.
 Or they have lost interest and become impatient trying to finish a large project.
 Whatever the reasons, the unfortunate result is unfulfilled commitments.

 This is a problem well-known to the US army, which spent $6.9 billion and 21 years of effort developing the Comanche helicopter, only to cancel the project in 2004 before it had even gone into production.
 This was less than two years after the service also dropped the Crusader artillery scheme after racking up $2 billion of its originally estimated $11 billion price tag.

 If you are experiencing problems completing tasks or seeing projects through to the end, perhaps it is time for you to do some damage control.
 Whenever you sense that you will not manage to meet your deadline, tell those concerned and give them good reasons why.
 Or better still, delegate it to someone who has the capacity.

 Ultimately, you must get to the bottom of your difficulties with finalising your work so you do not run into the same problems again in future.
 You must commit yourself to finish each task you start then go out and get things done!